kleme44/kleme44/README.md

 Currently working at **ALDI Sued** in Budapest, Hungary 🇭🇺 as a *DevOps engineer* of the International IT services 🧑‍💻.

-As a second job, I've [started freelancing](www.kleme.hu) as a full-stack web developer, currently building my portfolio 🎯.
+As a second job, I'm [starting freelancing](www.kleme.hu) as a full-stack web developer, currently building my portfolio 🎯.

 <hr>